zf4223v1ms7/nexus-sdk/docs/tool-development.md

 ### ... should be as generic as possible

-- ✅: Tool that encapsulates some API functinality like OpenAI chat completion with all its parameters.
+- ✅: Tool that encapsulates some API functionality like OpenAI chat completion with all its parameters.
 - ❌: Tool that encapsulates a specific API call like OpenAI chat completion with a specific prompt.

 {% hint style="success" %}
 Specific Tools are not reusable, they're created ad-hoc for a single DAG.
-Each Tool (or set of Tools) should be thought of as a library for a given API, allowing for a wide variaty of use cases.
+Each Tool (or set of Tools) should be thought of as a library for a given API, allowing for a wide variety of use cases.
 {% endhint %}

 ### ... should keep the Nexus interface in mind

-- ✅: OpenAI chat competion Tool should have a separate Input Port for `prompt` and `context` even though the API request merges them together.
+- ✅: OpenAI chat completion Tool should have a separate Input Port for `prompt` and `context` even though the API request merges them together.
 This allows for default values to be set in the DAG.
 - ❌: OpenAI chat completion Tool that merges `prompt` and `context` into a single Input Port.

 {% hint style="success" %}